NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/readme.md

 - 10.3.
 By mental health
 - 10.4.
 By age
 - 10.5.
 By involvement in EA.
 11. Insightful comments made by the respondents.
-[To be added]
 12. Conclusion, with some Fermi estimates.
 [To be added]

 ## 1. Is the population which answered the survey representative of EA overall?